Gravity Forms Bookings

 Resource types are groups for housing resources.
 Once created, you can find resource types in three places:

-3. In the Resource Types tab under GP Bookings › Services.
+- In the Resource Types tab under GP Bookings › Settings.

-To delete or edit a resource type, you must access it under the Resource Types tab.
+To delete or edit a resource type, you must access it under the Resource Types tab in the GP Bookings settings.
 You can navigate directly or click on the resource type name in a service’s Resources tab.

 Resource Settings